SERVICES

 What are the available options for Autologous Grafts?

-Dr. Yoo chooses the best material for your nose, and each type has a specific purpose and application.
+Dr. Yoo carefully selects the most suitable material for your nose, ensuring that each type serves a distinct purpose and application.
+The autologous graft materials he may utilize comprise:

-1) nasal septal cartilage
+nasal septal cartilage

 During your consultation, Dr. Yoo will perform a comprehensive external and intranasal examination of your nose.
 He will then sit down with you and create personalized computer imaging of your nose based on your aesthetic goals and determine which combination of surgical techniques and grafts will be necessary to achieve your ideal profile line and the most attractive nose for your face.